Waschina/cobrarCPLEX/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows how to use cobrarCPLEX and compares the computation time for flux balance analysis:

 ``` r
 library(cobrarCPLEX)